dotnet/android/Documentation/guides/BuildProcess.md

     The profiles are listed in `AndroidAotProfile` item group.
 This ItemGroup contains default profile(s).
 It can be overriden by removing the existing one(s) and adding your own AOT profiles.

-    The profiles can also be added with `AndroidAotProfiles` property, which should contain colon separated list of absolute paths.

     Support for this property was added in Xamarin.Android 9.4.